prodigeni/perl/README.md

 /modules -

     local perl modules.
-    IsNumber.pm uses regexes to test a scalar for a data type
+    Num.pm/isNumber uses regexes to test a scalar for a data type

 /oop -

     My attempts at Java level OO safety in perl ooperson.pl has a public closure that can access the private $_self hash reference.
-    I have no idea how to implement private subs